marcustyphoon/marcustyphoon/README.md

 - [x] ~~potentially look at "shorten posts"~~ yay becca is doing it thank god
 - [ ] always more prs to test and issues to try out fixes for

+Things I could do if I was to do more things

+- multipart tweaks fixes pr (excuse to use git add --patch)
+- backport timestamps mini ui, mostly because it'd be amusing

 Not technically XKit

 - maybe try out a private "hide posts" extension for xkit-rewritten? (yeah, no)